statgen/pheweb/README.md

 Selecting **Top Hits** in this panel will present a list of the most significant associations in this PheWeb in table format.
 To learn more about the data behind the PheWeb select **About**.

-PheWeb shows 3 types of views: <span style="color:red">Manhattan</span> + quantile-quantile (QQ) plots, LocusZoom plots, PheWAS plots.
+PheWeb shows 3 types of views: `Manhattan` + `quantile-quantile (QQ)` plots, `LocusZoom` plots, and `PheWAS` plots.

 Below I am looking up _TCF7L2_ in the search bar:

 --INSERT SCREENSHOT--

-Searching by gene will show you the most significant associations in that gene (table format) and a LocusZoom regional view showing the linkage disequilibrium among the variants in the region around the gene (below).
+Searching by gene will show you the most significant associations in that gene (table format) and a `LocusZoom` regional view showing the linkage disequilibrium among the variants in the region around the gene (below).
-Selecting a different row in the table will change the LocusZoom plot accordingly.
+Selecting a different row in the table will change the `LocusZoom` plot accordingly.

-In my _TCF7L2_ search, this page appears, in which the LocusZoom plot below is displaying the row in the table that is selected (“Type 1 diabetes”):
+In my _TCF7L2_ search, this page appears, in which the `LocusZoom` plot below is displaying the row in the table that is selected (“Type 1 diabetes”):

 --INSERT SCREENSHOT--

 All plots are interactive.
-You can hover your mouse above variants to learn more information about them, for example in the LocusZoom plot:
+You can hover your mouse above variants to learn more information about them, for example in the `LocusZoom` plot:

 --INSERT SCREENSHOT--

-Clicking on a variant in the LocusZoom plot will display a PheWAS view showing the association p-value for the variant across all the phenotypes in the PheWeb.
+Clicking on a variant in the `LocusZoom plot` will display a `PheWAS` view showing the association p-value for the variant across all the phenotypes in the PheWeb.
-In the PheWAS view an upwards facing triangle implies a positive effect of that variant on the phenotype, whereas a downwards facing triangle implies a negative effect.
+In the `PheWAS` view an upwards facing triangle implies a positive effect of that variant on the phenotype, whereas a downwards facing triangle implies a negative effect.
 Circles are used for variants in which the estimate of the beta is not precise (e.g. standard error encompassing zero).
 The variants are colored according to a user-specified biological grouping.

-I decided to select a _TCF7L2_ variant from the previous screenshot, and here is the PheWAS view followed by a table summary:
+I decided to select a _TCF7L2_ variant from the previous screenshot, and here is the `PheWAS` view followed by a table summary:

 --INSERT SCREENSHOT--

-Selecting a trait in the PheWAS plot will navigate you to the Manhattan plot view.
-Below the Manhattan is a table showing the most significant associations, and below that is the quantile-quantile (QQ) plot stratified by minor allele frequency bin and the genomic control lambda calculated from various percentiles of variants.
+Selecting a trait in the `PheWAS` plot will navigate you to the Manhattan plot view.
+Below the `Manhattan` is a table showing the most significant associations, and below that is the `quantile-quantile (QQ)` plot stratified by minor allele frequency bin and the genomic control lambda calculated from various percentiles of variants.

-Below I selected “Stricture of Artery” from the PheWAS view, and am hovering my mouse over a variant in the Manhattan plot.
+Below I selected “Stricture of Artery” from the `PheWAS` view, and am hovering my mouse over a variant in the `Manhattan` plot.
-If I select this variant I will be brought to its LocusZoom regional plot.
+If I select this variant I will be brought to its `LocusZoom` regional plot.

 --INSERT SCREENSHOT--

-Scrolling down on the same page I see the QQ plot below the table of top associations:
+Scrolling down on the same page I see the `QQ` plot below the table of top associations:

 --INSERT SCREENSHOT--